Submitted by Alan Revised 4/26/19

 Kaibo (East End): on far side of island.
 Great beach bar and marina.
 Little farther down the road is starfish point.

 Tukka Restaurant & Bar (east end): On far side of the island (maybe an hour drive).
 Just found this place last year.
 Nice atmosphere and wonderful food at good prices.
 Fun place to go.
 Had lion fish ceviche last time. “a taste of Australia with a Caribbean twist” Going to try their “Tree Chicken” on the next visit.
+Update: Tried the “Tree Chicken”, not bad…. the appetizer was prepared as fried drumstick, bbq wing, and a spring roll.

 Local fish market (not the name) There is a tent on the beach in Georgetown.
 Local fishermen have fresh fish.
 Snapper, Wahoo, Mahi-mahi).
 Ask them to filet it.
 Cost is app. $5 for filet.